What's PLANERGY?

 Maybe you’re replacing your outdated enterprise resource planning (ERP) system.

 Maybe you’re integrating a vendor management solution.
-Or maybe you’ve decided to optimize your procurement function by implementing a comprehensive procure-to-pay solution like Planergy.
+Or maybe you’ve decided to optimize your procurement function by implementing a comprehensive procure-to-pay solution like PLANERGY.

 Whatever the reason, and whatever the type, platform, and scale of your implementation project (which is, at its core, a software project), you need to be confident your business requirements and goals are met, your entire team is on board with the new processes, and you’ve got the right tools for the task at hand.